 Ascoli Piceno

-Cantina dell'Arte
+Cantina dell'Arte.

 This is a tough one.
 Having lived there for a few years we had several places that captured our hearts (and our stomachs), so it's hard to narrow it down to just one.
 But when forced to think about it and recommend only one place to eat in Ascoli, I'd say head to Cantina dell'Arte.
 It's warm, rustic-chic interior is inviting, the service is good, the menu is varied and reasonably-priced, and the food is not only excellent, it's nicely-presented.
 Must Eat: the Olive all'Ascolana.